gardner-lab/multi-channel-tweetynet/README.md

 ## Results

 Our results validate previous reports from [[1]](#1).
-In addition, we demonstrate TweetyNet's sensitivity to input representation and the success of a multi-channel, "wideband" input.
+In addition, we demonstrate TweetyNet's sensitivity to input representation (particularly in the presence of noise) and the success of a multi-channel, "wideband" input.
 The later result comes with caveats discussed below.

 <img src="https://github.com/gardner-lab/multi-channel-tweetynet/blob/master/figs/accnoise.png">